Seed-Topped Whole Wheat Banana Bread

 My loyal readers may recall that I’m the only nut/seed fan in the household.
 So I had to tweak this recipe from Healthyish by Lindsay Maintland Hunt, so I wouldn’t have to eat the whole loaf myself!

 Bill doesn’t like nuts, seeds or quick breads so he was a no go.
 Katie is OK with quick bread but none of the seedy additions.
 So instead of the pecans, poppy seeds and sesame seeds called for in the original recipe, I just topped this banana quick bread with a mixture of pepitas and sunflower seeds and kept the “crunchy stuff” out of the batter.
-I happily volunteered to eat all the discarded crusts of this Mini Pumpkin Cheesecakes – Bite sized, individual cheesecakes with an autumn twist!for continued quality control!
+I happily volunteered to eat all the discarded crusts of this Mini Pumpkin Cheesecakes – Bite-sized, individual cheesecakes with an autumn twist!for continued quality control!

 Pumpkin bread is a family favorite.
 Doubling my recipe ensures each of my children has their own loaf.
 My personal favorite is any cranberry bread, but apple and pear bread are also outstanding.
 Then there’s the perennial favorite, banana bread.
 And this Healthy Banana Bread is just my style!

 First you need a quality loaf pan.
 This Non-Stick Pro 1 lb Loaf Pan was true to its name and released this seed-topped whole wheat banana bread like a charm.
 It features smooth, seamless bottom corners for easy cleaning, and square-rolled top edges for structure, strength, durability and a secure grip when handling.